2017 Tour — FAQ

 Can I arrive later than the time on my ticket?

 Please plan to be at the event at the time specified on your ticket.
 However, if you miss your entrance time, you may join the end of the line.
-Doors to the event will close at 5:30PM.
+Doors to the first five events will close at 5:30PM.
+Doors to the Newport event will close at 5:00PM.

 Where can I get event directions and parking information?